YuxingLiu/CarND-PID-Control-Project/writeup.md

 ### Step 3: I tuning

-Once `Kp` and `Kd` is determined, the integral action is added.
+Once `Kp` and `Kd` are determined, the integral action is added.
 It can be seen the MSE can be further reduced by relatively large `Ki`.
 The final hyperparameters are listed below, and the corresponding simulation video can be found [here](https://youtu.be/u1KReJk7w78).

 | Kp    | Ki    | Kd    |
 |:-----:|:-----:|:-----:|